 Every day, I talk to military family members who are facing transition out of the military.
-Whether it’s the end of a four year enlistment, a medical separation, or retirement after 20 or 30 years, this is a major life change.
-Many of the service member and spouses feel unprepared!
+Whether it’s the end of a four-year enlistment, a medical separation, or retirement after 20 or 30 years, it is a major life change when you leave the military.
+Many of the service members and spouses feel unprepared!
 That’s why I ask:

 During the first few years of military service, perhaps your transition plan is simple.
 Get all the education you can, and save up a few months’ expenses.
 That won’t be a huge amount of money if you are unmarried, or don’t have kids, and have stayed out of debt.

 If you stay on active duty beyond your initial obligation, your transition plan probably needs more thought.
 Perhaps you’ve gotten married, or had kids, or taken on a mortgage.
 Once again, education and savings are key.
 Get the skills and credentials to land a civilian job, and learn how to write a modern, competitive resume.
 Help your spouse with his or her career, if they want to work, or perhaps consider small business ownership for either of you.
 Keep your debt balances small (or none!)
 As your monthly expenses increase, increase the amount of money in your transition fund.
 I’d say six months is great; a year’s worth of expenses is ideal.